j-stach/brainstorm/README.md

 > -- Morpheus, *The Matrix*

 # Brainstorm
-This is a tool for animating and managing neural networks created using the [Cajal framework](https://github.com/j-stach/cajal).
+A tool for animating and managing neural networks created using the [Cajal framework](https://github.com/j-stach/cajal).

 ----